ysennoun/smart-gaz-pratical-class/mqtt/README.md

 ### Publisher

 Let's develop the publisher.
-Go to folder publisher where you will find #TODO tasks to complete within four python files:
+Go to folder publisher where you will find #TODO tasks to complete within four python files and a requirements file:
+- requirements.txt specifies all dependencies used within this python project.
+Run `pip install -r requirements.txt`
 - src/main.py file where every ten second data is sent to a MQTT broker
 - src/utils/iot_data.py file where you have to implement functions to compute data to be sent
 - test/utils/test_iot_data.py where you have to complete unit tests for functions in src/utils/iot_data.py